 The Rose State College Program models its conceptual framework after the work of Urie Bronfenbrenner's Bioecological Systems Theory, believing in the bidirectional influences of the systems of relationships that form throughout students' environments.
 Just as Bronfenbrenner's theory defines complex "layers" of environment, each having an effect on a child's development, the FSCD program defines the "layers" that have an effect on students' professional development.
 The interaction between factors in students' maturing sense of the early childhood profession, their immediate community, their cultural environment, and the early childhood faculty fuels and steers their development.
 Changes or conflict in any one layer will ripple throughout other layers.
 To evaluate students' development, we must look not only at students and their immediate environments, but also at the interaction of the larger environment as well.
-The FSCD faculty believes in the power of students understanding the bidirectional influence the environment has on them.
-Conversely, the faculty believes in the power of the students understanding the influence they have on their direct environment.
+The FSCD faculty believes in the power of students understanding the bidirectional influence the environment.
 Students in this program will gain knowledge of theory, developmentally appropriate practices, models of education, understanding of research, early learning guidelines, and the importance of high quality care and education.
 They will then be able to impact the field of early childhood in a truly inspiring manner, leaving a legacy of greatness for both children and families.